HorbachovCarmudi/Queue/README.md

-###Remark
+### Remark
 This is simple not-distributed solution.
 It's quite abstract, but I hope it's displaying requested in task infrastructure.
 I tried to make simulation as clearly as possible remembering restrictions about forking and multi-threading of processes.
 I skipped not necessary part of the task, but consider that current solution not requiring many changes to implement it.

 If desired solution should be distributed with separate docker containers created dynamically, it also can be done, in one week.

-Unfortunately, during this weekend I had no chance to check simulation running on other machines, so if there are any troubles with checking it, don't hesitate to contact me.
+Unfortunately, during this weekend I had no chance to check simulation running on other machines**, so if there are any troubles with checking it, don't hesitate to contact me.

 ## Solutuion Description
 In due to simulate a system of a producer and a group of auto-scaled consumers connected by a queue I decided to follow next simple markup: